jyutzler/Bridge-Systems/system.md

 #### 4-level
    * 4♣ = Gerber, asking for aces.
 (See Slam Bidding)
    * A direct raise of 1NT to 4NT is natural and invites 6NT.
 4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).

 #### Smolen 5-4 or better in the Majors
 If responder is weak, transfer to the five-card major and pass.
 Otherwise use a Stayman to show 5-4 in the majors as follows:

 1NT — 2♣; 2♦
-   * pass: weak, four diamonds
+   * pass: weak, generally four diamonds
    * 2♥ or 2♠: that major, invitational
    * 3♥ or 3♠: the other major, game-forcing
    * 4♦ or 4♥: transfer to 4♥ or 4♠, at least 6, slam interest (Otherwise bypass Smolen and use a straight transfer)